 Now, today’s topic is very helpful while creating Power BI reports “Create and Manage Relationships between tables in Power BI”.
 There are some questions that what is the relationship in Power BI and why we need it.
 So, below are the answers to these questions.
 Let’s start.

-What is the relationship in Power BI?
+What Us the Relationship in Power BI?

 Let’s take an example of real life.
 In real life, relationship is a bonding between two or many persons that share their resources.
 Without having relationship, they don’t share their resources.
 Similarly, in Power BI relationships means the connection between two or many tables that share their columns with each other and based on these relationships we can extract the data from other tables as required.

-Why we need relationship in Power BI?
+Why We Need Relationship in Power BI?

 Sometimes we need to fetch data from one table based on another table in that case if we don’t have the relationship between these tables then we can’t fetch the data and if we have already created the relation between them then we can easily fetch the required data.
 And also, based on the relationship we can set the filters on the data.
 So, it is best to make a relation between the desired table.
 A relationship between tables helps us to generate best insights based on the data.
 Sometimes Power BI itself detects the relationship between tables or generate the possible relationship.